A SwiftUI Example Tutorial

 .

-The Divider view draws a line to indicate separation between two views in a stack container.
+The Divider view draws a line to indicate the separation between two views in a stack container.

 Summary

 The goal of this chapter has been to put into practice some of the theory covered in the previous chapters through the creation of an example app project.
-In particular, the tutorial made use of a variety of techniques for adding views to a layout in addition to the use of modifiers and state property bindings.
-The chapter also introduced the Spacer and Divider views and made use of the ForEach structure to dynamically generate views from a data array.
+In particular, the tutorial used various techniques for adding views to a layout and using modifiers and state property bindings.
+The chapter also introduced the Spacer and Divider views and used the ForEach structure to generate views from a data array dynamically.